Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/0-intro-management-layer.md

 {% include '.admonitions/outages-admonition.md' %}

 These types of outages can occur for a variety of reasons, including human error or oversight, unnecessary bottlenecks during approval workflows or a general **lack of automation**.
 The management layer *must* be aware of any and all information associated with a given {{mid}} and any workloads consuming it, so that it can proactively renew and re-provision on a schedule or ad-hoc, at the time of need.
+Additionally, the management layer is responsible for providing relevant information back to the {{midcp}} in order for the InfoSec or PKI team to maintain complete visibility into all {{mids}} in use throughout the organization.

 {% include 'value-drivers/vd-intro.md' %}